Topolis/Validator/README.md

 - reference definitions in other files

 ## Bugs
-- definition wrong in StatusManager
+- Definition wrong in StatusManager (Can't reproduce.
+Where?)
 - Auto incremental indexes in listings